ritvik02/ritvik02/README.md

 ### Hi there 👋

 ### I'm a third year EXTC undergraduate at University of Mumbai, DJ Sanghvi, India.
-- 🔭 I’m currently working on Research in **Computer vision and Natural Language Processing**
+- 🔭 I’m currently working on Research in **Computer Vision and Natural Language Processing**
 - 👯 I’m looking to collaborate on research projects.
 - 🤔 I’m looking for help with grad school applications!
 - 💬 Ask me about anything.